hanatonikkou/xous-book/src/ch02-00-server-architecture.md

 Threads in Xous are conventional: just a PC + stack that runs in a given process space.
 A single process can have up to 32 threads, and each thread will run until their time slice is up; or they yield their time slice by either explicitly yielding, or blocking on something (such as a blocking message).

-Blocking messages dovetails into the concept of servers: in Xous, server is basically just a 128-bit ID number that servers as a mailbox for incoming messages.
+Blocking messages dovetails into the concept of servers: in Xous, a server is basically just a 128-bit ID number that servers as a mailbox for incoming messages.
 There is a limit of 128 servers in Xous across all processes and threads.
 Within that limit, one can allocate all the servers they want for a given thread, although it's not terribly useful to do that.

 Messages specify a 128-bit server ID as a recipient; and, the typical idiom (although it doesn't have to be this way) is for a thread to wake up, initialize, allocate a server ID, and then wait for a message to arrive in its inbox.